fer-c/wamp_service/README.md

 A boilerplate WAMP micro service infrastructure for developing basic micro service with WAMP support.
 This micro service registers to procedures: `com.example.add2` and `com.leapsight.echo`.
 The first one is intended to be used with crossbar example application.

-This allows register callees and subscribers in a declarative way and abstract actual wamp complexity from service implementation.
+This allows register procedures and subscriptions in a declarative way and abstract actual wamp complexity from service implementation.
 If more complex feature of the WAMP protocol is needed it should be handled by the service.

 ## Configuration
 The micro service has several configurations in `sys.config`: